Shalimov/credtaker/README.md

-# Workaround solution for Postman to work and refresh Oauth2/OpenId tokens
+# Workaround solution for Postman to deal with and refresh Oauth2/OpenId tokens

 ### Problem: https://github.com/postmanlabs/postman-app-support/issues/8231

-This server is exposing 2 endponts:
+This server is exposing 2 endpoints:
 - http://localhost:1991/api/cred/tokens -> To get id and access tokens
 - http://localhost:1991/api/cred/tokens/almost-stale -> To get info whether you need to update tokens (+ exp time)